 I stood on top of Elijah’s hill where it is believed his ascension to heaven took place.
 I looked at the cave that is believed to be a place where John the Baptist lived.
 I caught a view of the wilderness around as it was when John lived and Elijah ascended.
 I saw where Jacob wrestled with an angel and his name was changed to Israel.
 I looked out at the view of the promised land as Moses once did atop of Mt.
 Nebo.
-I walked by the Jordan River and saw the baptismal site of Jesus-the birthing of Christianity.
+I walked by the Jordan River and saw the baptismal site of Jesus-the birthplace of Christianity.
 I connected deeply with Jesus as a man who once walked the earth.
 It is important to learn and understand the heritage of faith as a follower of Jesus Christ.
-The most amazing part of all that I have mentioned is that these encounters took place in a nation where Christianity is a minority and their neighboring nations are seeing Christians killed.

-To be in that part of the world would seem to be a scary and dangerous thing to do these days-yet I felt safe.
-Even more, I felt freedom.
-Jordan is safe for a Christian-not easy, but safe.
-While there may be social persecution or pressure, Christians are accepted and encouraged to come and see the history of their faith.
+Christians are encouraged to come to Jordan and see the history of their faith.
 I didn’t expect to encounter the person of Jesus Christ in such a profound way as I did.
 To walk where he walked and learn the culture of his time in a deeper way connected me to the man who lived and died so I could be free.

 I couldn’t stop thinking about freedom everywhere I went in Jordan.
 I knew I wasn’t experiencing freedom because Jordan was safe, I was experiencing freedom because every piece of history from the bible that we explored was a reminder of the reason I exist.

 I had a lot of ideas and guesses as to why God had purposed for me to go to Jordan but I never would have guessed that it was to get truly acquainted with Jesus.
 We claim to know him, we sing about Him in our church services.
-A few weeks ago, churches everywhere in America celebrated His sacrifice but do we know Him?
-His life, His culture then and now?
 Do we know how to portray Him to a world He died for?
 To be a follower of Jesus means to be acquainted with all of His ways-your identity mirroring His.
 Can that be said of me?
 I want it to be the thing that defines my life-a follower of Jesus.